There is no risk-free level of exposure to secondhand smoke.

 People with chronic health conditions are more likely than healthy people to suffer when exposed to secondhand smoke.
 Secondhand smoke can aggravate allergies, symptoms of asthma, and cause other respiratory and lung conditions in nonsmokers.

-Studies show that older children whose parents smoke get sick more often.
-Wheezing and coughing are more common in children who breathe secondhand smoke, and the risk of lower respiratory tract infections, such as bronchitis and pneumonia, is increased.
-Children whose parents smoke around them get more ear infections, have fluid in their ears more often, and have more operations to put in ear tubes for drainage.
+Studies show that older children whose parents smoke, get sick more often.
+When exposed to secondhand smoke wheezing and coughing are more common and the risk of lower respiratory tract infections, such as bronchitis and pneumonia, is increased.
+Children whose parents smoke around them get more ear infections, have fluid in their ears more often, and have more operations to put in ear tubes for drainage (AAFA, 2018).

-Secondhand smoke exposure also increases children’s risk of developing asthma.
-Even brief exposure can trigger an asthma attack in a child, and those who are around secondhand smoke have more severe and frequent asthma attacks.
-A severe asthma attack can put a child’s life in danger (CDC, 2014).
+Secondhand smoke exposure, even brief, can trigger an asthma attack in a child, and those who are around secondhand smoke have more severe and frequent asthma attacks.
+A severe asthma attack can put a child’s life in danger.
+More than 40 percent of children who go to the emergency room for asthma live with smokers (CDC, 2014)

 Babies exposed to secondhand smoke are at an increased risk of Sudden Infant Death Syndrome (SIDS) and pregnant women regularly exposed are more likely to give birth to low birth weight babies.
-In fact, secondhand smoke exposure in pregnant women can be as damaging to the fetus as if the mother were inhaling the smoke directly from a cigarette.
+In fact, secondhand smoke exposure in pregnant women can be as damaging to the fetus as if the mother were inhaling the smoke directly from a cigarette (CDC, 2014)

 Secondhand Smoke in Indoor Environments